AC-Storm-YT/Alphy-Swapper/README.md

 # 🚀 Alphy Swapper Plugin

-Alphy Swapper is an advanced, official plugin for the **Alphy Mod Manager** that allows you to directly manage and swap Rocket League assets (UPK files) entirely offline.
+Alphy Swapper is an advanced, official plugin for the **Alphy Mod Manager** that allows you to directly manage and swap Rocket League assets (UPK files).

 By running as a native plugin, it completely eliminates the need for manual folder configuration and seamlessly syncs with your main modding environment.